drumusician/rails_ex/README.md

 # RailsEx

-Fun little tool that ccan create a Rails application using a mix command.
+Fun little tool that can create a Rails application using a mix command.

 ## Installation